amr28693/HERBIEworld_beta/README.md

 ## Overview

 HERBIE World simulates an ecosystem of creatures with wave-equation-based neural systems (torus brains running NLSE dynamics), KdV soliton signaling channels, and emergent social behaviors.
-Creatures forage, reproduce, form families, build shelters, create art, and develop culture - all emerging from continuous field dynamics rather than rule-based AI.
+Creatures forage, reproduce, form families, build shelters, create art, and develop cultur, all of which emerge from continuous field dynamics rather than rule-based AI.

 ## Installation